Rabbit and noodle soup for kids

 8. Step 8:

-After an hour, we take out the rabbit meat and onions with carrots, leave to cool
+After an hour, take out the rabbit meat along with the onion and carrot, and set them aside to cool.

 9. Step 9: